seasons/harvest/README.md

 1. Run `cp .env.example .env` and update values

-1. Run `$ yarn start` from the top directory, which will:
+1. Run `$ yarn start-servers` from the top directory, which will:

    - Start the app’s React Native packager.
+   - Start the storybook server

 1. Now run `$ yarn ios` to run the app in the simulator.